boAt Nirvana Zenith Pro

 • Battery life is 8 hours on boAt Nirvana Zenith Pro and 7 hours on Noise Air Buds Pro 6.

-• Battery life of charging case is 72 hours on boAt Nirvana Zenith Pro and 36 hours on Noise Air Buds Pro 6.
+• Battery life of the charging case is 72 hours on boAt Nirvana Zenith Pro and 36 hours on Noise Air Buds Pro 6.

 • Charge time is 0.55 hours on boAt Nirvana Zenith Pro and 1.5 hours on Noise Air Buds Pro 6.

-• Fast pairing is not available on boAt Nirvana Zenith Pro but is supported on Noise Air Buds Pro 6.
+• Fast pairing is available on Noise Air Buds Pro 6 but not on boAt Nirvana Zenith Pro.

-• LDHC support is not available on boAt Nirvana Zenith Pro but is supported on Noise Air Buds Pro 6.
+• LDHC support is present on Noise Air Buds Pro 6 but not available on boAt Nirvana Zenith Pro.

-• Ambient sound mode is not available on boAt Nirvana Zenith Pro but is present on Noise Air Buds Pro 6.
+• Ambient sound mode is available on Noise Air Buds Pro 6 but not on boAt Nirvana Zenith Pro.

-• In/on-ear detection is not available on boAt Nirvana Zenith Pro but is supported on Noise Air Buds Pro 6.
+• In/on-ear detection is present on Noise Air Buds Pro 6 but not available on boAt Nirvana Zenith Pro.

 • Number of microphones is 6 on boAt Nirvana Zenith Pro and 4 on Noise Air Buds Pro 6.